-As discussed in \secref{sec:alg}, the total number of iterations can be reduced by gradually decreasing the timestep $t$. \tabref{tab:ising} shows that running \algref{alg:fpi-can} with a fixed timestep $t = 1$e$-5$ requires at least twice the number of iterations and wall clock time than the adaptive timestep approach, where $t$ was divided by 10 when the first 3 digits of the residual norm $\norm\res$ were not changing anymore in 3 consecutive convergence checks or in case the residual increased.
+As discussed in \secref{sec:alg}, the total number of iterations can be reduced by gradually decreasing the time step $t$. \tabref{tab:ising} shows that running \algref{alg:fpi-can} with a fixed time step $t = 1$e$-5$ requires at least twice the number of iterations and wall clock time than the adaptive time step approach, where $t$ was divided by 10 when the first 3 digits of the residual norm $\norm\res$ were not changing anymore in 3 consecutive convergence checks or in case the residual increased.
 The left plot in \figref{fig:ex-ising2-tau} shows the corresponding convergence as a function of the iteration count.
-Note that by using the automatic timestep adaption approach, the accuracy of the Ritz value is multiple orders of magnitude higher than achieved in both runs shown in \figref{fig:ex-fixed}.
+Note that by using the automatic time step adaption approach, the accuracy of the Ritz value is multiple orders of magnitude higher than achieved in both runs shown in \figref{fig:ex-fixed}.
 The right plot in \figref{fig:ex-ising2-tau} shows the same results as the left one but in function of the total time $T = N t$, with $N$ the number of iterations of \algref{alg:fpi-can} for each $t$.
-Remark that the stagnation happens for every timestep more or less at the same total time $T$, corresponding to roughly speaking the same power of $e^{-\bH}$.
-We will use this observation in the next numerical experiments to change the frequency of the convergence check based on the current timestep.
+Remark that the stagnation happens for every time step more or less at the same total time $T$, corresponding to roughly speaking the same power of $e^{-\bH}$.
+We will use this observation in the next numerical experiments to change the frequency of the convergence check based on the current time step.